Cynaria/learn-me-some-ember/README.md

 # Ember tryout
-An app that calculates the amount of ingredients you need for multiple recipies
+An app that calculates the amount of ingredients you need for multiple recipes

 	```
 	onion soup:{onion: 1,